Take a 1-min quiz to get a personalized workout plan Male Female

 • Avoid lifting your head or looking up.

-• Engage your major muscle groups (including your back, shoulders, quads, abs, and glutes) and pull your ribs in towards the center as you swim.
+• Engage your major muscle groups (including your back, shoulders, quads, abs, and glutes) and pull your ribs in toward the center as you swim.

-With running or cycling, breathing is easy but for swimming, this isn’t the case.
+With running or cycling, breathing is typically easy, but for swimming, this isn’t the case.
 Most beginners try to hold their breath underwater instead of exhaling.
 Others breathe while their faces are underwater.

-First, you need to be able to keep your face in the water as you swim as it reduces resistance.
+First, you need to be able to keep your face in the water as you swim as this reduces resistance.
 After you master this, you need to work out when and how to inhale and exhale.
 You should exhale with your face in the water.
-Do not exhale then inhale very quickly as it causes a buildup of carbon IV oxide in your lungs.
+Don’t exhale then inhale very quickly as this will cause a buildup of carbon dioxide in your lungs.

 When you turn to breathe, your lungs should be empty and ready for fresh air.
 You should forcefully breathe out after a complete breath.
 Remember, there are no pauses.
 Swim classes and practice will help you master your breathing.